jpadsc/JavierPonce.github.io/_posts/2025-11-02-A-Chi-Square-Goodness-of-Fit-Test-on-Life-Saver-Gummies.md

 $ d_2 = \sum_{i \in flavors} \sum_{j=1}^2 \frac{ ( k_{ij} - 50\hat{p}_i)^2 }{50\hat{p}_i} \sim \chi_4^2 $

 where $k_{ij}$ is the number of elements in $F_i \cap B_j$, and  $\hat{p}_i$ is the maximum likelihood estimate of $P(F_i)$.

+Thus, we reject the null at the significance level $\alpha = 0.05$ if $P(\chi_4^2 \geq d_2) \leq \alpha$.

+After computing the test in python, we get that $d_2 = 2.8925$ and $P(\chi_4^2 \geq d_2) = 0.57597 > \alpha$.
+Therefore, we fail to reject the null, meaning that the data from each bag of gummies is similar enough for us to believe that it comes from the same distribution.
+While this test only addresses the relation between the two bags I bought, it is reasonable to assume that other bags will follow the same distribution since they all pass through the same packaging process.

+## Final thoughts.

+Through this statistical analysis, I conclude that not all flavors of Life Savers gummies appear in equal amounts.
+After realizing that Mars produces smaller quantities of the Watermelon-flavored gummies, which I dislike, I now theorize that perhaps the popular flavors appear more often than the less popular ones.
+To test this theory, I would need a random sample of Life Savers consumers to rank these five flavors, which I don't have access to.
+Nevertheless, I find the implication that Mars has a reason to behave this way very interesting, and I wonder about the economic models they considered before making that decision.

+Lastly, on a more personal note, my tests made me realize how pessimistic I can be at times.
+I perceived watermelon-flavored gummies to be the majority of the bunch just because of how much I dislike them, and I couldn't have been more wrong about that.
+Realizing how easy it is to exaggerate a bad experience encouraged me to be more positive and grateful for everything in my life.
+Perhaps it is because Thanksgiving is near, but I'd like to invite the reader to keep a positive mindset and look for things they are grateful for.

+Thank you for reading.
+If you are interested in reading the python notebook I created for all the computations in this post [click here](https://github.com/jpadsc/Chi_sq_Goodness_of_fit_test_on_life_savers/blob/main/tests.ipynb).